 The Barnkowska Gate also represents a two-stage form, it is a six-storey building, erected on a square plan with dimensions of 9.6 × 9.2 meters.
 The lower stage of the building has the form of a four-storey rectangular prism with a height of 15 meters.
 The external and town façade is richly decorated with plastered blendes.
 The gate’s passage is flanked by two high buttresses with a visible guide on the portcullis.
 On the inner walls of the gate passage two recesses are visible, used to fasten the log, protecting the portcullis or doors.
 In the upper part of the lower step there is a well-preserved latrine.
 The mass of the lower step is crowned with a viewing platform surrounded by battlement.
 The second stage of the building is an octagon, ending with a cornice, a polygonal crenel and a ceramic conical helmet.
 Also numerous slotted arrowslits are visible.
 The total height of the gate is 29 meters.

 The third gate in the system of the medieval fortifications of Chojna was the Czworokolna Gate, located in the northern part of the town.
 Established probably at the beginning of the fourteenth century, the information about its demolition and the construction of a new building in its place, dates back to 1430.
 It was a gable type gatehouse, covered with a ceramic gable roof.
-In the 15th/16th century, town gatehouses received a foregates combined in a defensive complex with a system of ramparts and moats.

 The outer zone of defense was the irrigated moat and earth ramparts.
 The whole town was surrounded by swamps, wetlands and floodplains of the Rurzyca River and the streams of Sarbica and Wrzośnica, flowing alongside the town, including Crow Marshes (Krähenbruch), stretching at the south-western section of the walls.